convissor/login-security-solution/readme.txt

 * Português, Brasil (Portugese, Brazil) (pt_BR) by Valdir Trombini

-= Why Strong, Unique Passwords Are Important =
+= Strong, Unique Passwords Are Important =

 Yeah, creating, storing/remembering, and using a __different__, __strong__
 password for each site you use is a hassle.  _But it is absolutely